Hephaestois/Thesis_HRemmen_2025/scripts/PDE_model/process.md

  - To determine which numerical integration method to use in different places of the matrix: np.where to determine whether to use forward/backward difference.
 Filter matrix on in this way.
  - Mark parts of the overleaf text for Viktoria to judge.

 I will start with the np.where thing, as I really appreaciate the way it solves my previous problem of handling my numerical scheme: originally, if the flow direction was negative, I would change the scheme to account for the reversed direction of flow, but now I will just apply both schemes, but only to the parts where the flow is positive resp. negative.

-To start the implementation, I want to rewrite the constant advection to not use conditionals:
+Hazel from the past future, now the now: The change has been successful.
+I was hanting a bug at some point which was just me not removing old code, so some simulation part was running twice.
+That is now fixed, and the changes have been implemented.
+I think it is possible to add the constant and nonconstant parts together, but I will wait with doing that until I have gotten the nonconstant VF into the simulation.
+For now, the resolutions seem to scale in a feasible manner: using grid sizes of 0.012 degrees (so 10x higher resolution than the flow data, coming in at 1.2km per stepsize) and dt of 0.01, a period of 14.4 minutes, simulating a full day takes 13 seconds.
+This means that at this scale, simulating the entire suite will take 3900 seconds or 1 hour and 15 minutes.
+Reducing the resolution can drastically increase this, but the download time for data is also a factor to consider.